Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 * **Data Sovereignty and Security Concerns**: Centralized control raises concerns about data sovereignty, privacy, and compliance with regional regulations.
 It also makes cloud services attractive targets for cyberattacks, posing economic and security risks.

-This shows how centralisation can impact business and why the artificial intelligence industry in general is uniquely vulnerable to monopolistic control.
+This shows how centralization can impact business and why the artificial intelligence industry in general is uniquely vulnerable to monopolistic control.

 # Roots of Innovation: Economic Theory and Historical Insights